Free apps for iOS & Android: Get these Pro versions for free! | NextPit

 - My Very Hungry Caterpillar AR (

-$3.99): Here we are dealing with an augmented reality game for kids where you raise a caterpillar in Tamagotchi fashion.
+$3.99): This is an augmented reality game for kids where you take care of a Tamagotchi-style pet.

 - Block vs Block II (